 But which songs should you choose?
 There are so many beautiful classical music pieces, it can be hard to know where to start.

 This article should help you decide.
-We’ve chosen a selection of the best classical music for funerals and memorial services, including ideas for the funeral entrance, exit and moment of reflection.
+We’ve chosen a selection of the best classical music for funerals and memorial services, including ideas for the entrance, exit and moment of reflection.
 You’ll also see a few suggestions for classical organ music and piano compositions.

-Classical funeral entrance music
+Classical music for funeral entrance

 People often choose classical music for the funeral entry or for the entrance of the coffin to the venue.
 Think carefully about your choice because entrance music sets the tone for the whole funeral service.